zachfeldman/alexa-home/README.md

 6) [Evernote Reminders](docs/modules/evernote/Evernote Reminders.md)

 ######*New Hue Module
-The new Hue module add several features.
+The new Hue module adds several features.
 1) It can handle multi-word light and group names.
 2) Full scene support: recall scenes, and save current light configuration as a new scene.
 3) Any command that can be given to lights can be scheduled.
 See hue readme.md
 ## Contributors

 - [@zachfeldman](https://twitter.com/zachfeldman) (Wrote majority of codebase, original idea)